popvasilevlad/flightApp/README.md

 # paxlife

 Application made using npx create-react-app

-After cloning the repo, run these commands:
+After cloning the repo, run the following command in order to install the dependecies:

 	npm i

+	or

+	yarn

+To launch the application, run:

 	npm start

 	or

-yarn
 	yarn start